MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

     ![Verify your domains in O365 admin center](images/office365_additional_domain.png)

-### 2.2 Add users
+### 2.2 Add users individually or in bulk
 Once you've set up Office and added your domain, it's time to add users so they have access to Office 365.
+People in your organization need an account before they can sign in and access Office 365.
+The easiest way to add users is to add them one at a time in the Office 365 admin center.

+When adding users, you can also assign admin privileges to certain users in your team.
+You'll also want to assign **Product licenses** to each user so that subscriptions can be assigned to the person.

 1. In the [Office 365 admin center page](https://portal.office.com/AdminPortal/Home?switchtomoderndefault=true#/homepage), select **Users > Active users**.